 This page lists the full price, but when added to the online shopping cart, the prices will be automatically reduced as applicable.

 After a thorough review of the NASG's contract with Lionel for producing these cars for us, it appears that the NASG is only required to sell these cars to NASG members for a period of three years after the contract with Lionel was signed.
-In practical terms, what this means is that currently only the 2019 Caboose requires NASG membership to be able to purchase it; all other cars can be purchased by anyone.
+In practical terms, what this means is that NASG membership is not required to be able to purchase these cars at this point in time.

 The road number is 3618, for the 36th car in the series (the 2017 and 2018 cars were manufactured in the same year) and the year 2018.
 The car is a limited-production run of the Lionel American Flyer Gulf Oil single-dome tank car.
 The black car body is offset by the red company logo and the white reporting mark, road number, and technical details on the car.